gmittal/gmittal.github.io/_posts/2016-12-19-learning-to-swim.md

 ![computer science](/img/CS.png)

-The definitions for the two terms look very similar, but programming in fact differs quite a bit from Computer Science.
+Although related, the two are quite different.

 In essence, programmers make computers do things for them (e.g. search the web, grade a paper, host a website, etc.).
 You do not need to have a [strong math background](http://hardmath123.github.io/isprogrammingmath.html) to be a great programmer.
 However, having your fundamental math and computer science principles down are always an added bonus.
-Some great programmers include Facebook CEO Mark Zuckerberg, Linux creator Linus Torvalds, and Reddit co-founder and CEO Steve Huffman.
+Some great programmers include Facebook CEO [Mark Zuckerberg](#), Linux creator [Linus Torvalds](#), and Reddit co-founder and CEO [Steve Huffman](#).
 In contrast, computer scientists study the theoretical principles behind computers (i.e. algorithms, data structures, machine learning, encryption, etc.).
 Having strong mathematical intuition is (in almost all cases) a requirement.
-Some great computer scientists include Alan Turing, self-driving car expert Sebastian Thrun, and the University of California's Brian Harvey.
+Some great computer scientists include [Alan Turing](#), self-driving car expert [Sebastian Thrun](#), and the University of California's [Brian Harvey](#).

 ### Hackers
 ![hackers](/img/hack.png)